Codecademy/docs/content/kotlin/concepts/variables/variables.md

   - 'paths/computer-science'
 ---

-**Variable** is a storage location for a value that can be either mutable or read-only.
+A **variable** is a storage location for a value that can be either mutable or read-only.
 The value stored in a variable can be of different types, such as numbers, characters, or strings.

 ## Declaring a Variable